Traffic fines from abroad

 Austria/Principality of Liechtenstein

 The new trilateral agreement contains detailed provisions on enforcing traffic fines.
-Once the technical installations are in place, the automatic exchange of vehicle and vehicle owner information will be possible on request (expected from September 2018).
+Once the technical installations are in place, the automatic exchange of vehicle and vehicle owner information will be possible on request.
 Fines are already enforceable.

 Fines from the Dutch authorities should be paid on time because reminder fees are high and offenders can end up on a "wanted" list.
 Both countries can impose direct fines for traffic offences; the appropriate cantonal police service and the Dienst Wegverkeer (RDW) in Zoetermeer exchange vehicle owner information on request.